 Spider veins, medically known as “telangiactasias,” are dense clusters of red, blue, or purple blood vessels that resemble spider webs, gradually expanding outwards.
-They usually occur on the lower extremities of the body, such as the legs and thighs, but they can also develop on the face and other parts of the body.
+They usually occur on the lower extremities of your body, such as the legs and thighs, but they can also develop on your face and other parts of the body.

 An underlying circulatory disorder known as chronic venous insufficiency (vein disease) is the primary root cause of spider veins.

-Chronic venous insufficiency is a medical condition wherein the vein valves collapse and malfunction due to various factors, making blood flow backward due to gravitational force.
-Over time, blood continues accumulating in the leg veins, placing extreme pressure on the vein walls, eventually leading to spider veins.
+Chronic venous insufficiency is a medical condition wherein your vein valves collapse and malfunction due to various factors, making blood flow backward due to gravitational force.
+Over time, blood continues accumulating in your leg veins, placing extreme pressure on your vein walls, eventually leading to spider veins.

 Are there any symptoms of spider veins?

-Spider veins are often asymptomatic, but they may cause slight discomfort, self-consciousness, and social anxiety, mostly due to their hideous appearance.
+Spider veins are often asymptomatic, but you might experience slight discomfort, self-consciousness, and social anxiety, mostly due to their hideous appearance.

 However, the underlying vein disease can cause numerous symptoms, including leg heaviness, restless leg syndrome, throbbing leg veins, frequent muscle cramps, aching, itching, and tingling sensations.
 These symptoms usually worsen at the end of the day or after long periods of sitting or standing still.